Forty Facts About Irises: Beautiful Flowers and Useful Plants

 40. It has often been suggested that the word lis (or lys, as is sometimes used) is actually a corruption of a word associated with either the yellow flag iris or its habitat.
 There are different theories about what this word was, however.
 The yellow flag is thought to have been abundant in the wetlands of France at the time when the fleur-de-lis symbol first appeared.

 Irises are said to be easy to grow.
 I remember that we had lovely ones in our garden when I was a child.
 Whether they are enjoyed in a garden or in parks, iris blooms are a wonderful sight.
 I wish the blooming period lasted for longer, though.
 If the reblooming species are planted, the enjoyment in seeing the flowers can be experienced for a second time later in the summer.
-That is definitely something to look forward to!
+That's definitely something to look forward to.

-- Iris information from the Royal Botanic Gardens
+- Iris information from the Royal Botanic Garden

-- Classifying irises from the American Iris Society
+- Classification of the flowers from The American Iris Society

 - Facts about native irises from the United States Department of Agriculture Forest Service